 5 Essential Sales Pipeline Management Tools for optimising your pipeline

 - Workflow Automation

 - Relationship Linking

 Features of 3 XANT:

 - Sales playbooks

 - Mobile App Integration

 - Analytics Reports

-LeadFize is not a pipeline management tool but it can be used to bring new qualified leads into your sales pipeline by collecting your target prospect’s contact information.
+LeadFize is not a sales pipeline management tool, but it can bring new qualified leads into your sales pipeline by collecting your target prospect’s contact information.